 Exploring the Fragmentation of Wayland, an xdotool adventure

-In 2007, I was spending a my summer experimeting with UI automation.
-In June 207, I started xdotool by splitting it from another project, called navmacro at the time.
+In 2007, I was spending a my norther-hemisphere summer experimenting with UI automation.
+Born of those efforts, xdotool came into being when I separated it from another project.
 The goal was modest - write some scripts that execute common keyboard, mouse, and window management tasks.

 The first commit had only a few basic commands - basic mouse and keyboard actions, plus a few window management actions like movement, focus, and searching.
 Xdotool sprouted new features as time rolled on.
 Today, the project is 18 years old, and still going!